NxPKG/khulnasoft-docs/content/cloudflare-one/connections/connect-devices/warp/deployment/mdm-deployment/partners/jumpcloud.md

 12. Select **save** again.

-Verify that Cloudflare WARP was installed by selecting the app and viewing the **Status** tab.
+Verify that Khulnasoft WARP was installed by selecting the app and viewing the **Status** tab.

 ## macOS